amsound/pihub-remote-nrf/README.md

 The exact effect of `speaker listen target` depends on backend:

 * **Audio Pro / LinkPlay / WiiM**: may resolve to a native preset or configured stream URL
-* **Samsung SmartThings soundbar**: preset/stream-style listen target actions are not supported by the public SmartThings API; PiHub intentionally skips those speaker-step calls for this backend, and Samsung listen mode is inferred from state rather than driven by a preset/stream primitive
+* **Samsung soundbar local**: preset/stream-style listen target actions are not supported by this backend; Samsung listen mode is inferred from local AirPlay state rather than driven by a preset/stream primitive

 ### `power_off`
 * if TV was on at start, request BLE return home macro